iLVL-Key/FFXI/gearswap/readme.md

 <details>
 <summary>BLU</summary>

+Version 18.3.1
+- Adjusted how the Fast Cast set gets called.

 Verison 18.3
 - Added Snapshot set for ranged attacks.
 - Fixed Stoneskin and Sneak not using the Fast Cast set under specific conditions.